By Sana Athar

 Cucumbers are a warm-season vegetable planted outside in the ground no earlier than two weeks after last spring frost date.
 Cucumbers are extremely susceptible to frost damage.
 Do not plant outside too soon!
 For an early crop, start cucumber seeds indoors about 3 weeks before you transplant them in the ground.
 They like bottom heat of about 70ºF (21ºC).
 Before you plant outside, select a site with full sun exposure.
 Water consistently; put your ﬁnger in the soil and when it is dry past the ﬁrst joint of your ﬁnger, it is time to water.
 Inconsistent watering leads to bitter-tasting fruit.
 Water slowly in the morning or early afternoon, avoiding the leaves.
 Spray vines with sugar water to attract bees and set more fruit.
 Cucumbers are best picked before they seeds become hard and are eaten when immature.
 Do not let them get yellow.
 A cucumber is of highest quality when it is uniformly green, ﬁrm and crisp.

-Next week we’ll be sharing tips on how to plant and harvest lettuce, mint, onions, peas and pepper.
+Next time we will be sharing tips on how to plant and harvest lettuce, mint, onions, peas and pepper.

 About the author:

-Sana Athar is a stay at home mom to her three little angels.
-She lives in Milton, Ontario where she works on her passions: gardening and cooking for family and friends.
-An MBBS from Karachi, Pakistan, Sana is currently working on obtaining her license to be able to practice medicine in Canada.
+Sana Athar is a stay at home mom to her four little angels.
+She lives in Oakville, Ontario where she works on her passions: gardening and cooking for family and friends.
+She has a diploma from McMaster University in health informatics.